Background pattern

 Pregnancy:

 The safety of cyclobenzaprine in pregnant women is unknown.
-If you are pregnant, your doctor will only prescribe this medication if they consider that the benefits of treatment outweigh the possible risks for you and your child.
+If you are pregnant, your doctor will only prescribe this medicine if he/she considers that the benefits of the treatment are greater than the possible risks for you and your baby.

-The safety of cyclobenzaprine in breastfeeding women is unknown.
-While taking this medication during breastfeeding, your doctor will monitor and evaluate the benefits of treatment for the mother against the possible risk for the child.
+It is unknown whether cyclobenzaprine passes into breast milk.
+While taking this medicine during breast-feeding, your doctor will monitor and evaluate the benefit of the treatment for the mother versus the possible risk for the child.

-Yurelax may cause drowsiness, dizziness, vision problems, or clumsiness in some people.
-If this occurs, do not drive or use hazardous tools or machinery.
+Yurelax may cause drowsiness, dizziness, vision problems, or clumsiness or instability in some people.
+If this happens, do not drive or use tools or machinery.

-The recommended dose is 1 capsule of 10 mg, taken three times a day.
+The recommended dose is 1 capsule of 10 mg, three times a day.

-The dose may range from 20 to 40 mg per day, in divided doses (2 to 4 capsules per day), up to a maximum of 60 mg per day (6 capsules per day).
+The dose may vary between 20 and 40 mg per day, in divided doses (2 to 4 capsules per day), up to a maximum of 60 mg per day (6 capsules per day).

 The treatment period should not exceed 3 weeks.